kitbransby/Joint_Graph_Segmentation/README.md

 ### Datasets

-Instructions for download and preprocess datasets can be found in `Datasets/README.md`
+Instructions for download and preprocessing datasets can be found in `Datasets/README.md`

 ### Training